 Ruidoso Festivals and Annual Events

 Ruidoso hosts many exciting festivals and annual events.
-Everything from the Wind Rider Music Festival to the Art Loop, AspenFest to Cowboy Symposium and the Festival of Lights!
+Everything from the All American Country Music Festival to the Art Loop, AspenFest to Cowboy Symposium and the Festival of Lights!
 We invite you to browse our diverse selection of year-round opportunities to experience art, music, and culture that makes Ruidoso such a great place to live and to visit.
 Find an archive of Ruidoso festivals and events HERE.

-Mark your calendars for June 23 and 24, 2018 as we get set to hit the roads of Ruidoso New Mexico!
-And as an added bonus, Ruidoso will be having its First Annual Brewdoso after the races!
+Mark your calendars for June 22 and 23, 2019 as we get set to hit the roads of Ruidoso New Mexico!
+And as an added bonus, Ruidoso will be having its Annual Brewdoso after the races!

 Visitors will be offered a rare opportunity to witness the coming of age ceremony of Mescalero Apache maidens during this annual event.
 Ceremonial dances, rodeo, arts and crafts, and ceremonial parade are all part of the annual Mescalero Ceremonial and Rodeo held at the Mescalero Apache reservation over the July 4th holiday.

-If you are looking for action, look no further than Fort Stanton where the annual Fort Stanton LIVE! event brings costumed reenactors from the Civil War and Indian Wars era to the Fort for demonstrations, presentations, concert and a military ball which will have visitors dancing into the night!
-Additionally, the event brings authors, historians, photographers, artists, and a variety of historical vendors to site to share their crafts and other handiwork.
-Local food vendors are on hand to provide sustenance for your day at the Fort as well, so bring a healthy appetite for knowledge, food and fun.
+This annual event brings costumed re-enactors from the Civil War and Indian Wars era to the Fort for demonstrations, presentations, live music and a military ball which will have visitors dancing into the night!
+Additionally, the event brings authors, historians, photographers, artists and a variety of historical vendors to site to share their crafts and other handiwork.
+Local food vendors are on hand to provide sustenance for your day at the Fort.

 Fine art lovers from around the southwest make an annual trip to Ruidoso for this juried fine arts show that features over 100 of the nation’s most talented artists showcasing a broad spectrum of mediums, showcasing collectible art and jewelry.